Ducasse/DecisionTreeModel-Documentation/README.md

 = - \left(p_{yes}\log_2\left(p_{yes}\right) + p_{no}\log_2\left(p_{no}\right)\right)$$
 $$= - \left(\frac{9}{14}\log_2\left(\frac{9}{14}\right) + \frac{5}{14}\log_2\left(\frac{5}{14}\right)\right) = 0.940$$

-Now we would like how much information we can gain given that we know the $outlook$.
+Now we would like how much information we can gain given that we know the $outlook$ attribute.
 We will start by calculating the entropy of the $play\ tennis$ given that we know that the $outlook$ was $sunny$.
 This means that we are only interested in the following subset of example

 |    | outlook | temperature | humidity | wind   | play tennis |
 |----|---------|-------------|----------|--------|-------------|